 Using other libraries

 The British Library welcomes anyone who wishes to use their research collections.
-To use the London Reading Rooms you must apply for a Reader Pass.
+To use the London Reading Rooms you must apply for a Reader Pass from the British Library website.
 Please note that the British Library is reference only access.
-Check their website for further information.
+Go to the British Library website.

-University of Kent - Templeman Library is only available through the Sconul Access scheme, please click on the Sconul icon above or check the Templeman library's website.
+University of Kent - Templeman Library is only available through the Sconul Access scheme, please see the Sconul Access page for details.
+Go to the University of Kent Templeman Library website.